umbraco/UmbracoDocs/umbraco-cms/reference/templating/macros/README.md

 ## What is a macro

-A macro is 'wrapper' for a reusable piece of functionality that you can utilise in different places throughout your site.
+A macro is 'wrapper' for a reusable piece of functionality that you can utilize in different places throughout your site.

 You can use macros in your templates, like MVC Partial views - however they differ in that they can be configured to work with Parameters and Caching, that can be updated by editors via the Umbraco Backoffice.
 So if you allow a macro to be added to a Rich Text Editor or Grid cell, the editor, at the point of inserting the macro can supply the parameter values.